 - Take only the medications your healthcare provider told you to take the morning of your procedure.
 Take them with a few sips of water.

-- Don’t put on any lotion, cream, powder, deodorant, makeup, perfume, or cologne.
+- Do not put on any lotion, cream, powder, deodorant, makeup, perfume, or cologne.

 - Remove any jewelry, including body piercings.